art work by John Ceprano

 Posted in Conflict Management Coaching | Leave a comment

-• What do you want to feel about yourself that you don’t feel right now?
+• What do you want the other person to know that you don’t think they do?

 • What else occurs to you as you consider these questions?